d11directions/d11directions.github.io/README.md

 + [jQuery v1.11.1](http://jquery.com/)

 ## History ##
-This website (in its original incarnation) was created by Terrell Frederick Merritt in February 2014 in order to address the lack of attendance at events by members of his chapter of Key Club International due to not understanding how to utilize public transportation to get there.
+This website (in its original incarnation) was created by Terrell F. Merritt in February 2014 in order to address the lack of attendance at events by members of his chapter of Key Club International due to not understanding how to utilize public transportation to get there.
 Mixing his vast knowledge of the New York City